Get insider access

 If you're an FPS gamer looking for the best budget Razer mouse, we recommend the Razer Cobra.
 This wired mouse shares many similarities with the venerable Razer Viper Mini, one of Razer's most popular last-gen budget models.
 It retains the same low-profile symmetrical shape, is remarkably lightweight, and boasts outstanding gaming performance.
 The Cobra also has RGB lighting, with lighting zones in the logo on the palm rest and wrapped around the bottom edge of the mouse, casting an underglow effect on your mousepad.

 The major feature it introduces to the formula is an updated sensor capable of lower lift-off distances, which was a sore spot for the old Viper Mini for gamers who frequently lift and reposition their mouse during gameplay.
-Unfortunately, its weakness is its build quality doesn't quite match the other mice on this list.
+Unfortunately, its weakness is that its build quality doesn't quite match the other mice on this list.
 Overall, this mouse feels sturdy, and there's some flexibility in multiple places on its body.
 This won't be noticeable during regular use unless you apply significant force to your mouse while gaming.

 See our review